unixcharles/acme-client/README.md

 ## Development

-All the tests use VCR to mock the interaction with the server but if you need to record new interaction against the server simply clone boulder and run it normally with `./start.py`.

-You can specify the directory with the `ACME_DIRECTORY_URL` environment variable.
+All the tests use VCR to mock the interaction with the server.
+If you need to record new interaction you can specify the directory URL with the `ACME_DIRECTORY_URL` environment variable.

 ```
 ACME_DIRECTORY_URL=https://acme-staging-v02.api.letsencrypt.org/directory rspec